Mathematics

 KS4

 Students begin studying for GCSE Mathematics in Year 9 and follow the Edexcel 1MA1 syllabus.
-This will be tested with three terminal examinations in June of their year 11.
+This will be tested with three terminal examinations in June of Year 11.

 During the course the students revisit and extend their learning from KS3 in the five main areas of study: